Hide page

 If you’re struggling to find a balance between the expectations of a parent or carer and what you want to do, you’re not alone.

-However, you can still find ways of respecting them while pursuing your own path.
+However, you can still find ways of respecting them and their wishes while following your own path.
 Here are a few tips:

 Know that you are enough